kubernetes/website/docs/user-guide/node-selection/index.md

 and an example `preferredDuringSchedulingIgnoredDuringExecution` would be "try to run this set of pods in availability zone XYZ, but if it's not possible, then allow some to run elsewhere".

-Node affinity is specified as field `nodeAffinity` of `affinity` in the PodSpec.
+Node affinity is specified as field `nodeAffinity` of field `affinity` in the PodSpec.

 Here's an example of a pod that uses node affinity: